bbapplications/tankerkoenig-web-component/README.md

 ## Styling
-inside the component css varibales are used with default values as fallback
+inside the component css variables are used with default values as fallback
 ```html
 <style>
     wrapper {